YaadavAkhilesh/YaadavAkhilesh/README.md

 ### 🌟 A passionate Developer

 - 💻 I’m currently learning **Python libraries for Data Science**
-- 📺 I'm working on a large fullstack project like Freelancing website.
+- 📺 I'm working on a fullstack project like Invoice Management website.

 [![](https://visitcount.itsvg.in/api?id=YaadavAkhilesh&icon=0&color=0)](https://visitcount.itsvg.in)
 ---